-Yettel 2021

-Protecting the environment is on our list of priorities across the entire Group.
+Yettel 2021 Protecting the environment is on our list of priorities across the entire Group.
 Our environmental and social activities are organised through foundations or directly in cooperation with employees and partners.

-Plant Your Shade, Serbia

-In Serbia, Yettel foundation (formerly Telenor foundation) provided 6,000 white ash seedlings to participating citizens in almost 100 locations across the country in the "Plant Your Shade" project.
+Plant Your Shade, Serbia In Serbia, Yettel foundation (formerly Telenor foundation) provided 6,000 white ash seedlings to participating citizens in almost 100 locations across the country in the "Plant Your Shade" project.

 "Corporate Social Responsibility is part of our company's DNA, and deeply embedded in all aspects of our business.
 Supporting projects in environmental protection, education, culture, art, and the inclusion of marginalised groups, in addition to working with partners who share our values, is a priority of Yettel and Yettel Foundation.
 One of the projects we are very proud of is "Plant your shade".
-Through this project, Yettel Foundation will save 144,000 tonnes of CO, emissions per year, which is 4,320,000 tonnes of CO, over the next 30 years.
+Through this project, Yettel Foundation will save 144,000 tonnes of CO2 emissions per year, which is 4,320,000 tonnes of CO, over the next 30 years.
 But its most important aspect is that the project engaged citizens throughout Serbia to create a healthier environment not only for themselves and each other but for future generations."
+Milica Begenišić Manager of Yettel Serbia Foundation Yettel Serbia

 With Speed to the Stars, Serbia

 We appreciate the importance of physical activity in keeping healthy and well, as people spend more time in front of TVs, computers, and other mobile device screens.
 Yettel Serbia, in cooperation with the Serbian Athletics Federation (SAS), runs the successful project "With Speed to the Stars", which actively promotes sport and physical activities for primary school students.
 The project has been running for several years, and despite Covid-19 restrictions still being in place in 2021, 350 schools participated in 32 events at 26 cities and 15 Belgrade municipalities.
 All the required epidemiological measures were observed during the competitions.
 The project won the "Campaign With a Purpose" 2021 competition, awarded by The Festival of Socially Responsible Communication.

 Charity Christmas, Hungary

 We try to support and protect vulnerable people.
 Yettel Hungary has been working with children's homes for years, and we decided to dedicate the proceeds from our Christmas campaign to the Children's Bridge Foundation, which supports orphanages and the volunteers who work with them.
 We released a book that retells the story of the little match girl and donated the proceeds from its sale and other donations from the project, which totalled HUF 800,000,000 and provided 150 mobile phones and services to the Foundation.
 We also raised HUF 200,000 for the charity through our Christmas Cookie Fair.

-Planting trees at Plana Mountain, Bulgaria
+Planting tre Bulgaria

 Protecting the environment is on our list of priorities.
 In 2021, as part of the Blue Gardens project at Plana Mountain, Yettel Bulgaria's employees and their families planted 350 spruces.
 The volunteers also cleaned and prepared the land before planting the trees, and the company has committed to looking after the trees for the next two years.
 All participating employees were given a day of paid leave, in line with the company's policy.

+Planting trees at Plana Mountain,

+Acting with RANSPARE and Integrity

+Our business stands on a strong ethical foundation.
+Asa trustworthy and reliable business partner, we are also strengthening our sustainability through the transparency of our operations and undertakings.